 Derek Cianfrance’s brilliant portrait of lost marriage gained another Oscar nomination for Michelle Williams.
 The film was repeatedly cited for the extreme method-acting techniques by the central pair – Ryan Gosling and Michelle.
 Blue Valentine moves between two periods of the romantic couples’ life.
 It starts with the beginning of tentative romance and later to the troubling marriage phase.
 After six years of living together, the couple find themselves at opposite ends.
 There are no villains or extra-marital affair in the narrative.
 Only the passage of time withers their love for each other.
 In order to experience the character struggles, Cianfrance had Gosling and Michelle live together with their onscreen daughter in a rural house.
 They did all the mundane, frustrating tasks that make a domestic relationship.

 Both the actors deliver a tour de force performance, although Gosling’s exemplary turn has a slight edge over Williams’.
 There might have been numerous actresses in the history of cinema to express the beauty of falling in love.
 But no one could depict the devastating feelings of falling out of love like Williams.
 She flawlessly captures the hurt and disappointment that propels the couple’s break-up.

 Have something to share with our readers?
 Thoughts on a film you saw recently; an obscure piece of film trivia; or a film you just finished watching and can’t seem to get out of your head?
 Head over to our Submit section for details and shoot us a mail at [email protected]

-Recommended: Best Of Kristen Stewart: Top 10 Performances Ranked
+Recommended: Kristen Stewart’s Top 10 Performances, Ranked